EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/dbase.md

   Options:

     -h, --help                                   output usage information
-    --db_name [name]               The name of the datasource connection --prefix [prefix]              The prefix of the datasource connection --dbasetype [dbasetype]        The type of the datasource connection, can be mysql, oracle, sqlserver,derby, postgres --catalog_name [catalog_name]  The catalog in the datasource --schema_name [schema_name]    The schema in the datasource --user_name [user_name]        The name of the datasource user --password [password]          The password of the datasource user --url [url]                    The JDBC URL for the datasource --project_ident                The ident of a project, if other than the current project --file [file]                  Optional: for import/export, the name of a file to read from/save to, if unspecified, use stdin/stdout
+    --db_name [name]                             The name of the datasource connection --ident [ident]                              For delete or reload, the ident of the datasource --prefix [prefix]                            The prefix of the datasource connection --dbasetype [dbasetype]                      The type of the datasource connection, can be mysql, oracle, sqlserver, derby, postgresql, db2luw, csv, hbase, sap, salesforce, db2zos, sqlserverazure
+    --catalog_name [catalog_name]                The catalog in the datasource --schema_name [schema_name]                  The schema in the datasource --user_name [user_name]                      The name of the datasource user --password [password]                        The password of the datasource user --schema_editable [boolean]                  Is this datasource marked as editable (i.e. managed datasource) - default: false
+    --url [url]                                  The JDBC URL for the datasource --active [true|false]                        This marks the datasource active or inactive --project_ident [ident]                      The ident of a project, (if other than the current project --managedserver_ident [managedserver_ident]  The managed server ident used with command createDatabase (creates both database and datasource)
+    --verbose                                    (optional) display list of datasources in detailed create format --file [file]                                optional: for import/export, the name of a file to read from/save to, if unspecified, use stdin/stdout
 ```
 ***
 ## datasource list
-    liveapicreatoradmin datasource list
+    lacadmin datasource list

 The `list` command shows all datasource connections for the current project.